daisy613/autoCoins/README.md

 - The script **does not** blacklist coins that are in open positions.

 ## Instructions:
-- Drop the script file and the json settings file into the same folder with your bot.
+- Drop the script file and the json settings file into the same folder with your bot. **Make sure the folder is not located on your desktop but is a dedicated folder elsewhere on your drive.**
 - Make sure you have WickHunter bot version **v0.6.2** or higher.
 - Define the following in autoCoins.json file
   - **max1hr24hrPercent**: maximum 1hr/24hr price change percentage - it's a single value.